Minimum Cost of Living Across Canada

 Cost of Living in St. John's

-The monthly cost of housing in Newfoundland & Labrador are as follows:
+The monthly cost of housing in St. John’s is as follows:

-These are some of the lowest rental rates in all of Canada.
-For the costs of electricity, the province is close to the Canadian average at 13.8 cents per KWH or $138 per 1000 KWH.
-For communication services, it's the same story with an average cost of $175 per month compared to the Canadian average of $176 per month.
-The monthly cost for 1 person to live in a bachelor style apartment would be ~$1,047.
+These are some of the lowest rental rates in Canada.
+For electricity, the city’s rates are close to the national average at approximately $146 (including taxes) per 1000 kWh.
+For communication services, the average cost for a single phone plan and internet plan is $138 per month.
+The monthly cost for one person to live in a bachelor-style apartment would be ~$1,011.

-The average monthly food cost in Newfoundland & Labrador is ~$328 per person, with only $69 per month being spent at restaurants.
+The average monthly food cost in Newfoundland & Labrador is among the highest in Canada at approximately ~$507 per person.

-For childcare, the province has slightly below average costs, evident by St. John’s monthly childcare costs being the following:
+For childcare, the province’s costs are lower than the national average evidenced by St. John’s monthly childcare costs being $217 as of 2023.

 In conclusion, understanding how much it will cost you to live in a certain city or province is something to take into consideration when determining where to live.
 It however isn't the only factor.
 It's also important to live somewhere you like, where the job you want is located, and where your friends and family are.